 What role does Ranger fulfill?

 Ranger is a mixed bag.
-Many players stay away from this class, leaving Ranger with really low player-count.
+Many players stay away from this class, leaving Ranger with a really low player-count.
 Definitely the most annoying thing about ranger is her resource management.
 It’s incredibly hard to manage her Stamina bar in a proper way, as it basically forces you to play a “Stamina mini-game” during each encounter so you can cast your skills freely.
 You have to look at your bars more than any other class in the game, and you have to learn to control it, which by itself is really off-putting for new players.
 And after you manage to learn this, is it really worth it?

 The class got extremely nerfed when it comes to PvP scenarios outside of 1v1 duels.
 Stamina nerfs really hit her hard.
 I can’t specify how many times, increased loss of stamina cost me a fight that would’ve decided some more important things that I was fighting for.

 With that said Ranger can still do pretty well at higher AP, and is actually really viable.
 An elven lass can still do massive burst damage, but she needs the proper situation to unleash her burst.
 She can be fun as hell if you enjoy the red journey playstyle (Open World PvP killing players for fun and grind spots), as you can become unstoppable if you know what you are doing.

 During Node Wars and Sieges she’s great at small skirmishes here and there outside the objective.
 She can kite pretty well with her Bow’s Shotgun Skill, and her burst can demolish the entire enemy backline, but going to the point when you can actually do that is very tricky, you will have to work really hard to put yourself in a situation when you can effectively flank and burst people down from the rear, and it’s really hard when enemy guild knows what they are doing, as map is the best friend for anyone who is willing to counter flankers.